-More than six million people in America filed new claims for unemployment last week, according to jobs numbers released by the U.S. Department of Labor today.
+More than 6.6 million people in the U.S. filed new claims for unemployment last week, according to jobs numbers released by the Department of Labor Thursday.
 That means that over the past three weeks, more than 15 million people have lost their jobs, although the true number is almost assuredly higher than that.

-This week’s numbers are down slightly from last week, when more than 6.8 million new people who filed for unemployment.
-(The DOL released revised numbers on last week today, adding more than 200,000 job losses that weren’t reported last Thursday.)
+This week’s numbers are down slightly from the previous week, when more than 6.8 million new people filed for unemployment.
+(The Labor Department released revised numbers for last week on Thursday morning, adding more than 200,000 job losses that weren’t reported a week ago.)
 That doubled the total of more than 3.3 million who filed in the previous week.
 Until last month, the record for new unemployment claims in just one week was 695,000, set in October 1982.